ZornsLemma/basictool/README.md

   * When using both --pack and --renumber, renumber before as well as after packing.
 Thanks to lurkio for discovering the need to do this sometimes.
 * v0.08:
   * Fix off-by-one error causing some acceptable lines of text BASIC to incorrectly generate a "line too long" error.
 Thanks to lurkio for reporting this.
+* v0.09:
+  * Add simple cross-compilation support to the makefile.
+Thanks to Ken Lowe for help with this.